Mayooonaiselol/ip_project/README.md

 We can also advertize a hotel by selecting a city and clicking on advertize, and then filling the form.

+You can download installers for linux and windows [here](https://github.com/Mayooonaiselol/Holiday-Hype/releases)

 ## Showcase

 ![Book Hotels](Screenshots/Screenshot_20220720_213843.png)